-Thanks to the ever-decreasing cost of technology, even small businesses have all the tools they need at their fingertips.
-But choosing the right ones can be challenging.
+Thanks to the ever-decreasing cost of technology, even small businesses have all the tools they need at their fingertips (for instance, a free-forever, all-in-one CRM).
+But choosing the right tools can be challenging.

 - Zero in on the processes you want to use each tool for.

 - See how each one of those tools can make that process easier or more efficient.

 - Choose one that performs a very specific task, even if it might be tempting to go for an all-in-one tool.

 - Compare how much value the tool is providing vs. the amount it will cost you.

 - Ensure the tool is scalable – that it grows along with your business and can meet your business's changing needs.